Attention to Warp: Deep Metric Learning for Multivariate Time Series: Experiments

 We considered the most common type of signature verification, namely deciding whether a test signature is a genuine signature or a skilled forgery (a signature imitated by a forger) in relation to a claimed identity (subject).
 To this end, we adopted the dataset MCYT-100~\cite{MCYT03} because it is one of the largest online signature datasets in the literature.
 MCTY-100 contains 100 subjects, each having 25 genuine signatures and 25 skilled forgeries.
 Each signature is a time series of 5D variables (2D coordinates, pressure, azimuth, and altitude angles of the pen tip).
 The temporal length ranges from a few hundred to a few thousand.

 We tested the proposed approach with the following training protocol.
 The first 90/80/70/60/50\% of subjects in MCYT-100 were used for training and the remaining subjects for testing.
 Therefore, the training and test sets are completely non-overlapping in terms of both classes (subjects) and time series (signatures).
 During testing, for each subject in the test set, the first five genuine signatures were used as reference signatures.
 The remaining genuine signatures and all the skilled forgeries were used as test signatures.
 The distances between each test signature and all the reference signatures of the claimed subject were computed and their average was used as the distance between the test signature and the claimed identity.
-This distance can be passed to a subject-independent threshold classifier for the final decision of signature authenticity.
-In this paper, the distances computed for all the test signatures were combined into a ranking list.
-An equal error rate (EER) was then computed as the evaluation metric.
+This distance can be passed to a subject-independent threshold classifier for the final decision of signature authenticity. {For each test signature, its distance to the corresponding five reference signatures is averaged.
+Based on this averaged distance, all test signatures (of all subjects) are then sorted and an Equal Error Rate (EER) is calculated, as in most related studies.}

 \textbf{Implementation Details.} For MCYT-100, we adopted the deep dynamic time warping (DDTW)~\cite{WuKIUK19} for time series feature learning.
 Specifically, a Siamese network with two raw signatures as input and two feature sequences as output was trained by DDTW following the training protocol described above.
 The temporal length $W$ of each feature sequence is 256, and the number of dimensions $K$ is 64.
 This network was then used to extract feature sequences from all training, reference, and test signatures.
 Afterward, we built the proposed deep model with two feature sequences as input time series and a distance as output and trained it in the way described in Section~\ref{s:proposed}.
 During testing, this trained model was applied to the feature sequences of all reference and test signatures in order to calculate their distances.
 It is also possible to jointly learn feature representation and warping in an end-to-end manner, which will be our future work.
 Implementation details of DDTW can be found from its original paper~\cite{WuKIUK19}.